Glowing Textured Text Effect in Adobe Photoshop

 Can you think of any uses you would have for these special text effects?

 Make sure black and white are selected for your foreground and background color or press Control/Command D for default colors.
 Choose the top “Clouds” layer.
 Go to Filter>Render>Clouds, and change the Blend Mode to Color Dodge.

 After the Gaussian Blur

 Step 6.
 Select the Glow layer, go to Filter>Blur>Gaussian Blur, and change the Radius to what you like, about 80 pixels will do.
 Click okay.

 Create a new layer and place a texture layer on top.
 I used a watercolor paper with blue and light pinks, stretched to fit the artboard using the Free Transform Tool or Control/Command+T. Then change the Blend Mode to Overlay.

 Right Click and Copy This Bark For Your Texture

 Create a new layer and place the bark texture on top.
 This is a photo I took of a large old tree at a nearby lake.
 Go to the Text layer and press Contol/Command and click onto the text layer at the same time.
 This makes the text a selection.
 Go back to the bark layer and click onto the mask icon at the bottom of the layers panel.
 This should automatically clip the bark into the text for you.

 After the Texture Overlay

-With the bark layer still selected click onto the FX icon at the bottom of the layers panel to bring up the Layer Styles dialog box and click onto the Bevel and Emboss.
-Leave the settings the same as before except bring up the Size just a little to 9 px.
+With the bark layer still selected click onto the FX icon at the bottom of the Layers panel to bring up the Layer Styles dialog box and click onto the Bevel and Emboss.
+Leave the settings the same as before except bringing up the Size just a little to 9 px.